Martchus/reflective-rapidjson/README.md

 It would also be possible to extend the library/generator to provide generic reflection (not implemented yet).

 The following documentation focuses on the JSON (de)serializer.
-However, most of it is also true for the mentioned binary (de)serializer which works quite similar.
+However, most of it is also true for the mentioned binary (de)serializer which works quite similarly.

 ## Open for other reflection approaches
 The reflection implementation used behind the scenes of this library is exchangeable: